FrenzelGmbH/GoogleAnalytics-Data-Loader/README.md

 # GoogleAnalytics-Data-Loader
-loads Google Analytics queries via API and saves it as CSV-file
+loads Google Analytics queries via API and saves it as CSV or JSON file.